OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 This is a lesson where it is very important to make sure that you, as the instructor, aren’t making things up or sharing bad information with participants.
-If you find yourself saying “I don’t really know how that works but the way I’ve always thought about is that it is a little like bears and ice chests” keep in mind that 50% of the people in the room will hear “the expert thinks this is just like bears and ice chests.”
+If you find yourself saying "I don’t really know how that works but the way I’ve always thought about is that it is a little like bears and ice chests" keep in mind that 50% of the people in the room will hear "the expert thinks this is just like bears and ice chests."
 So be very clear and honest about what you don’t really know.

 **Harm Reduction** - a guiding principle of this lesson is that people